facelessuser/coloraide/docs/src/markdown/interpolation.md

 ## Hue Interpolation

 In interpolation, hues are handled special allowing us to control the way in which hues are evaluated.
-By default, the shortest angle between two hues is interpolated between, but the `hue` allows us to redefine this behavior in a number of different ways: `shorter`, `longer`, `increasing`, `decreasing`, and `specified`.
-Below, we can see how the interpolation varies using `shorter` vs `longer` (interpolate between the largest angle).
+By default, the shortest angle between two hues is targeted for interpolation, but the `hue` option allows us to redefine this behavior in a number of interesting ways: `shorter`, `longer`, `increasing`, `decreasing`, and `specified`.
+Below, we can see how the interpolation varies using `shorter` vs `longer` (interpolate between the longest angle).

 ```playground
 i = Color.interpolate(